-- 1. Find and select the asset in the Content Server interface. - 2.
-View the asset's status by opening the asset in the Status form. - 3.
+- 1. Find and select the asset in Content Server's standard interface. - 2.
+View the asset's status by opening the asset in the "Status" form. - 3.
 Click in the Workflow commands field and then choose Finish My Assignment from the drop-down list.

-The Finish My Assignment form appears with all the possible next steps and the states that they lead to.
+The "Finish My Assignment" form appears with all the possible next steps and the states that they lead to.

 ArticleName: deadlock Description: Deadlock Crisis Looms Workflow Process: BF: Normal Article Process - BF:Ready for Approval Assigned User Role: Approver Choose Step -> State: BF:Reject for Error -> BF:Ready for Review C BF:Approve -> (null state) Action Taken: I found some factual errors that need to be addressed.
-Action to Take: Please research, correct, and resubmit.
+4 Action to Take: Please research, correct, and resubmit.
+4